 A shiftworker will be paid 130% of the minimum hourly rate for all ordinary hours worked on fixed night shift.

 (d) Non successive shifts

 A shiftworker will be paid:

-- (i) 150% of the minimum hourly rate for the first 3 hours; and - (ii) 200% of the minimum hourly rate thereafter, for all ordinary hours worked on non-successive afternoon or night shifts.
+(i) 150% of the minimum hourly rate for the first three 3 hours; and for all ordinary hours worked on non-successive afternoon or night shifts.